-We are working closely with the new Centre of Excellence for Modelling the Atmosphere and Climate (CEMAC) at the University of Leeds.
+We are working closely with the new Centre for Environmental Modelling and Computation (CEMAC) at the University of Leeds.
 Our partnership with CEMAC has enabled the presentation of air quality data online, as part of the Air Pollution Garden project and the Living Lab for Air Quality.

 If your organisation would like to be involved with our work, please contact us.